 When it comes to cruise holidays for solo travellers, Saga stands head and shoulders ahead of the pack.
-It’s why they have been awarded the Best Large Singles Holiday Company at the respected British Travel Awards for three years in a row.
+It’s why Saga received Silver or Gold in the Best Large Singles Holiday Company Award at the respected British Travel Awards every year since 2013.

-Around one-fifth of all the cabins on its two ocean-going cruise ships, Saga Sapphire and Saga Pearl II, are for singles, so there is a big choice of accommodation (top tip: book early as they are always snapped up fast!).
+Around one-fifth of all the cabins on its ocean-going cruise ships are for single cruisers, so there is a big choice of accommodation (top tip: book early as they are always snapped up fast!).

 There's so much included

-These cabins were added during recent refits and are wonderfully spacious.
-For those who want a special treat, there are even a few single suites on each vessel.
+These single cabins are wonderfully spacious, and for those who want a special treat, there are even a few single suites on each vessel.

 The hardware is just one part of the attraction, of course.
 Life on board is equally important and again Saga comes out tops.
 Sea days are packed with activities, from informative lectures and fun quizzes to dance classes and classical concerts.